HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/best-practices.rst

     # Allow Data Collector to execute dmidecode without needing password
     datacollector ALL=(ALL) NOPASSWD: /usr/sbin/dmidecode

-Consider using an automation tool such as Ansible or Puppet, if you have a large number of Linux hosts to configure.
+Consider using an automation tool such as `Ansible <https://www.ansible.com/>`_, if you have a large number of Linux hosts to configure.

 Using SSH keys for discovery
 ----------------------------